 When is Section 17 Probation Used in Pennsylvania?

-For example, imagine a person is sitting in his vehicle at a park after the park is closed.
+For example, suppose a person is sitting in his vehicle at a park after the park is closed.
 A police officer is on routine patrol and decides to drive through the park as part of his nightly duties.
 As he pulls into the park, the person sees the police car and starts to pull away.
 The person was going to smoke marijuana in his car at the park, but never got the opportunity because the police officer pulled in and he didn’t want to get caught so he tried to pull out of the park.
 As the person is pulling away, the officer puts his overhead lights on and performs a traffic stop.
 He immediately says he smells the odor of unburnt or raw marijuana and asks to search the car.
 The person consents to the search, because the officer explains that the law in Pennsylvania allows him to search the car upon detecting the odor of marijuana.

 Pennsylvania’s ARD Program

 ARD can be used for any misdemeanor, non-violent offense, and is therefore often used for possessory drug offenses.
-In contrast to Section 17, when a defendant is placed on ARD, they do NOT plead guilty prior to their probationary program.
+In contrast to Section 17, when a defendant is placed on ARD, they do not plead guilty prior to their probationary program.
 Thus, if they get charged with a new offense while they are on their ARD probation, they can go to trial on the original charge or plead guilty; the choice is preserved since a plea was never entered.
-However, in some cases, if there is a choice, it is better to use a Section 17 for an initial drug case because it may be possible to use an ARD for a subsequent drug case, however it does not work in the reverse order!
+However, in some cases, if there is a choice, it is better to use a Section 17 for an initial drug case because it may be possible to use an ARD for a subsequent drug case, however it does not work in the reverse order.

-The requirements of the programs vary, however both will result in either automatic expungement or expungement eligibility upon successful completion.
-One important factor is that in most counties, the defendant is required to appear but waive his or her preliminary hearing (can not contest the charges even at the initial hearing level).
+The requirements of the programs vary; however, both will result in either automatic expungement or expungement eligibility upon successful completion.
+One important factor is that in most counties, the defendant is required to appear but waive their preliminary hearing (cannot contest the charges even at the initial hearing level).
 Specific program requirements vary but, generally Section 17 requires a letter from a doctor stating the defendant has been evaluated for abuse of the drug in question and is drug dependent.
 (These letters are not difficult to get and are not always required).
-In some cases that may mean the person has to engage in drug treatment in order to complete the program, however in most cases a Section 17 is simply non-reporting probation for anywhere from a minimum of 30 days to a maximum of one year.
+In some cases, that may mean the person has to engage in drug treatment in order to complete the program.
+However, in most cases a Section 17 is simply non-reporting probation for anywhere from a minimum of 30 days to a maximum of one year.